nekomeowww/webquery.dev/README.md

   [<a href="https://webquery.dev">Try it</a>]
 </p>

-WebQuery.dev is a tool that allow you to query anything with DuckDB compatible SQL.
+WebQuery.dev is a tool that allows you to query anything with DuckDB compatible SQL.

 ## Development